New Feature: Stacking Sticky Elements

 This first element is the one that we will want to disappear after the four seconds assigned.

 Our next step is to define the element that we want to stay on our page.
-For this, we will again select the Double Sticky element that we have placed in the left-hand side of the interface, select + ADD ELEMENT, but this time we will select the Pinned Area for Double Sticky.
+For this, we will again select the Stacked Sticky element that we have placed in the left-hand side of the interface, select + ADD ELEMENT, but this time we will select the Pinned Area for Stacked Sticky.
 This will be the item that we want to stay after the previous item is removed:

 We will now follow the same steps as above to add a wrapper, then a shared element.
 This time however, we will select our Element Breaking News, as we want our breaking news banner to stay visible, after our ad banner is removed: